DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 #### Sortino ratio
 - (portfolio return - target return) / target standard deviation
-- more relevant when return distributions are not symmetrical, as with option writing and when one of the primary objectives is capital preservation.
+- more relevant when return distributions are not symmetrical and risk is defined as downside deviation

 #### Capture ratios
 - Calculate the geometric means for upside or downside returns: [(1+x1)(1+x2)...(1+xn)]^(1/n)